 In 1956 the Alabama Conference changed its name to the Alabama-West Florida Conference.
 However, only one Bishop was elected from the Southeastern Jurisdiction for both the North Alabama Conference and the Alabama-West Florida Conference.
 With the union of The Methodist Church and the Evangelical United Brethren in 1968, all churches are now in The United Methodist Church.
 This same year the Central Alabama Conference was abolished and the North Alabama and Alabama-West Florida Conferences were reorganized to include the black churches with the geographical boundaries of the respective conference.
 The two conferences continued to share one Bishop until 1988 when Bishop Charles Hancock was appointed to the Alabama-West Florida Conference (Episcopal Area).

 Over the many years the districts of the conferences have changed from four to nine and now to eight in the Alabama West Florida Conference.
 Each district has an appointed District Superintendent.
-In 2008 and again in 2012 Bishop Paul Leeland was elected by the Southeastern Jurisdiction to serve as the Bishop for the Alabama West Florida Conference.
+The present Bishop serving the AWFUMC is Bishop David Graves.
+He was appointed by the SEJ in 2016.